 - give up part (or all) of their lump sum and increase both their pension and the pension that would be payable to their widow or widower.

-If a member chooses to give up part (or all) of their lump sum as described in (2), this provides an increased widow or widower's pension for the person to whom the member is married on the day before the member's pension benefits become payable.
+If a member chooses to give up part (or all) of their lump sum as described in (2), this provides an increased widow or widower's pension for the person to whom the member is married or in a civil partnership with on the day before the member's pension benefits become payable.
 It does not increase any children's pension or adult dependant's pension.
-The member cannot take this option if they are not married.
-If the member marries again after exercising the option, the amount of pension which would then be payable to their new partner in event of the member's death is not increased.
+The member cannot take this option if they are not married or in a civil partnership.
+If the member marries or enters into a civil partnership again after exercising the option, the amount of pension which would then be payable to their new spouse or civil partner in event of the member's death is not increased.

 The member must give up their lump sum in multiples of £100 unless they are giving up all of it.